Author + information

 - Masaaki Uematsu, MD, PhDa,

-- ZEPHYR Investigators
+- on behalf of the ZEPHYR Investigators

 - aCardiovascular Center, Kansai Rosai Hospital, Amagasaki, Japan